MicrosoftDocs/win32/desktop-src/Msi/disablepatchuninstall.md

 ---
-Description: 'If this per-machine system policy is set to 1, patches cannot be removed from the computer by a user or an administrator.' ms.assetid: 'e964cb2b-ceaa-4122-bf54-cf1eeab4bc25'
+Description: If this per-machine system policy is set to 1, patches cannot be removed from the computer by a user or an administrator. ms.assetid: e964cb2b-ceaa-4122-bf54-cf1eeab4bc25
 title: DisablePatchUninstall
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # DisablePatchUninstall